This post may contain affiliate links, which means I make commission (at no cost to you!)

 Sounds pretty good, doesn’t it?
 I don’t have many regrets, but real estate is definitely one of them.
-In hindsight I soooo wish I had done what my grandparents did and bought rental properties.
+In hindsight, I soooo wish I had done what my grandparents did and bought rental properties.
 A two or three flat, so that the tenants could cover the mortgage and taxes while we lived at the property, in the city would have been an awesome investment.
 Nowadays, my grandmother is sitting pretty in another state while her buildings produce an income for her.

 Seven: Keep Your Most Important Expenses as Low as Possible.

 Most people’s most important expenses are things they need, not things they want: Housing, Transportation and Food.
-These three expenses aren’t going anywhere and are likely your most expensive.
+These three expenses aren’t going anywhere and are likely your most expensive living costs.
 Keep all of them reasonable and you will have more money, and be happier, in the long run.
 Would you rather have a nice apartment with a great view for $2200 a month, or a great apartment with no view for $1500 a month?
 That extra $700 can go towards paying off student loans, savings, vacations, whatever you want.
 Is the expense really worth the “view?”
 Probably not.
 (See #4.)
 Keep your housing expenses down, drive a reasonable car or use public transportation, and eat at home more often and you will be able to keep your most important expenses as low as possible.